hanishkvc/prgs-docs-spreadsheetkvc/README.md

 		Default value is 1000.
 This is not a end user option.
 It is more for some one developing and or debugging the program to trigger and or manipulate things.

+	--flypython

+		Allow bit more varied set of python expressions to be stored in cells and inturn run those python expressions by refering to those cells from other cells

 ### program modes